open/close all folders

 - Impossible Task: Keith was set the impossible — perhaps even suicidal — task of "bring back the Grand Templar" as a condition of his banishment.
 He was just as surprised as anyone when an amnesiac Trace cheerfully accepted his invitation.

-- Incompatible Orientation: Invoked.
-Though he does have feelings for Natani, he doubts anything will come from it, since he knows and respects that Natani's a female-to-heterosexual-male transgender and is, as far as he is aware, either asexual or only interested in women.
-Keith is very shy to kiss Natani, but with comic 808, though, he's been educated otherwise, making for an apparent subversion of this trope.
-He admits in the next comic, his reluctance is because he recognises Natani as male, just as Natani sees himself as being male.
+- Invoked.
+Though he does have feelings for Natani, he doubts anything will come from it, since he knows and respects that Natani's female-to-heterosexual-male transgender and is, as far as he is aware, either asexual or only interested in women.

-- Interspecies Romance: Used to have one with Laura, a fox keidran, and there's presently a fair amount of Ship Tease with Natani, a wolf keidran.
+- Interspecies Romance: Used to have one with Laura, a fox keidran, and Ship Tease with Natani the wolf keidran ultimately turns into them becoming a second Official Couple.

 - Love Dodecahedron: Where to begin?
 Prior to the Basitin Isle arc, Keith had his ex-girlfriend Laura, who he tried to forget about, and then he and Natani started developing something.
 Then, on the Basitin Isles, said ex-girlfriend comes back looking to start things up again, a random female guard (Madelyn) becomes infatuated with his fighting skill, and it's strongly implied that his best buddy Alaric is a gay man with a crush on Keith and a perfect willingness to flirt.
-It then seems to boil back down to a Love Triangle when Laura and Alaric end up dead, and Madelyn joins the crew.
+It then seems to boil back down to a Love Triangle when Laura and Alaric end up dead, and Madelyn joins the crew... only to finally resolve itself into a straight-up Keith/Natani pairing.

 - Love Hurts: After being exiled from the islands, he fell in love with a fox keidran and almost married her... but then she went and slept with someone else before the wedding day, so he wandered off heart-broken.
 Then he starts running around with Trace and Flora, a human/keidran couple who initially bring back bitter memories of his unfaithful lover, causing him to be quite hostile towards them.
-Then he gets involved with a crazy wolf keidran who is physically female but thinks of herself as male, with hints of a mutual crush forming between them.
+Then he gets involved with a wolf keidran who is FtM transgender, with hints of a mutual crush forming between them.
 Then his old fiancée returns and reveals she was drugged before the wedding to trigger her heat... but, before they can sort things out, she gets killed.
 Then Natani, the aforementioned wolf keidran, offers to help him get some closure with a spell... but he can't bring himself to end it, despite the fact that he knows it's an illusion that's sapping his life-force...
+But, finally averted when he manages to get past her death, Natani comes clean about his crush on him and they start a tentative relationship.
+And then Natani gets put in a seemingly near-fatal coma, leaving Keith an emotional wreck until the wolf recovers from the broken Mental Fusion.

 - Our Orcs Are Different/Our Dwarves Are All the Same: Basitins seem to be based a lot on tropes often applied to both Orcs and Dwarves.
 They're a small but immensely strong and tough species, very warlike, naturally inclined to military service, resistant to poisons, and with no natural affinity for magic, even compared to Keidrans.